zhulibin123/handouts/challenge.md

 #### Challenge

-If you ever interview for a "code monkey" postition, you may be asked to complete this common challenge using multiple approaches; we'll try the most straightforward.
+Were you to ever interview for a "code monkey" job, you may be asked to complete this common challenge using multiple approaches; we'll try the most straightforward.
 Write a "for loop" in the R language that calculates the Fibonnacci sequence up through it's 12th entry.
 Start your script with the line `fib <- c(1, 1)`, and recall that `c` combines vectors.

 #### Challenge